morosebose/countries_data/README.md

 ## Skills
 - Web access, API call, JSON
 - Database CRUD using SQLite
-- Data analytics with numpy or pandas
 - Display data with matplotlib
 - GUI front end with Tkinter

 ## Files
+The program requires that python be installed on your local machine.
+If you do not have python installed, you can download the latest version from [python.org](https://www.python.org/downloads/).

-To run the program, download and install final_back.py and final_front.py into the same folder/directory on your local machine.
-First run final_back.py, then run final_front.py from the command line.
+To run this program, download and install `final_back.py` and `final_front.py` from this repository into a single folder/directory on your local machine.
+After doing so, use the command line to run each file in this order: first `python final_back.py`, then `python final_front.py`.

-- final_back.py has the API call and the code to create the database from the resulting JSON download.
+- `final_back.py` has the API call and the code to create the database from the resulting JSON download.
 This file creates two additional files:
-  - area_pop_data.csv a CSV of the numeric (integer) data from the database
+  - `area_pop_data.csv`, a CSV of the numeric (integer) data from the database
-  - countries.db a sqlite database of the countries data from the API
+  - `countries.db`, a sqlite database of the countries data from the API
-- final_front.py has the GUI front end to navigate and display the data using TKinter and numpy
+- `final_front.py` has the GUI front end to navigate and display the data using TKinter.

 ## Credits
 - Final project for for CIS 41B (Advanced Python Programming) at De Anza College, Spring 2023